 - Reviewing mortgage application and closing disclosures for compliance with federal and state requirements and industry best practices, and suggesting revisions as needed

 - Analyzing state real estate licensing requirements for providers operating in numerous states, and assisting with obtaining required licenses

 - Developing a protocol for efficient review of standard and non-standard mortgage security instruments and notes to determine whether certain default servicing fees could be assessed to a borrower

-Ms. Klimkiewicz is a Co-chair of the Housing Finance Subcommittee of the American Bar Association’s Consumer Financial Services Committee, and serves as a board member for a Montana non-profit affordable housing and financial education provider.
+Ms. Klimkiewicz is a former Co-Chair (2014-2017) and Co-Vice Chair (2011-2014) of the Housing Finance Subcommittee of the American Bar Association’s Consumer Financial Services Committee, and serves as a board member for a Montana non-profit affordable housing and financial education provider.